top of page

 Leaf Composting

 Sweeping up the leaves from the deciduous trees is one of the big jobs we do in Raheny each autumn.
-We leave the leaves alone where possible but it is important to have footpaths clear to avoid injury to pedestrians.
+We leave the leaves alone from flower beds and lawns as they nourish the soil and provide a home for lots of creatures over the winter.
+But it is important to have footpaths clear to avoid injury to pedestrians.

-We now have three large leaf compost bins in the Scout's Den and one on Watermill Road to compost leaves.
+We now have several large leaf bins in the in the village to compost leaves.
+We use the leaf mould to mulch flowerbeds.

 Water Conservation